 NFSs have not been identified for the construction and OMRR&R for the multiple project measure.
-That's said an assessment of each NFS's Real Estate Capabilities has not been sent to the NFS at this phase of the study.
+Therefore, an assessment of each NFS's Real Estate Capabilities has not been sent to the NFS at this phase of the study.
 An assessment of each NFS's Real Estate Capabilities will be conducted when a construction NFS is identified.
+An example of a NFS Capabilities Assessment is shown below.